Rich result status reports

 - Not all rich result types are currently supported in this report.
-See the list of supported rich result types; if your rich result isn't supported yet, try the Structured Data report instead.
+See the list of supported rich result types.

 - Google hasn't crawled the pages yet.
 It can take some time for Google to crawl new or updated pages.
-Use the Sitemaps report or Fetch as Google to request indexing for those pages.
+You can ask Google to recrawl your URLs.
 Indexing requests are not immediate; it can take up to a week to fulfill an index request.

 - The structured data might be so invalid that Google doesn't recognize it as a rich result.
 Use the Structured Data Testing Tool to check your page.
 Submit the URL of the live page rather than pasting page code.